skyscrapers/terraform-network/securitygroups/README.md

 # securitygroups terraform module
 This module creates and exposes reusable security groups.

+The implementation uses the separate `aws_security_group` and `aws_security_group_rule` resources to make the creation and adaptation of security groups much more modular.

+The security groups here should be reusable for all setups on one hand and customisable per setup on the other hand.

+The `sg_all` security group is a good example for this: the reusable part with outgoing `ntp` and `https` access is in this module, but by exposing the security group, a very specfic TF customer module can extend `sg_all` with a rule to allow traffic for customer specific setup, e.g. Datadog.

 ## Generated resources
 - security groups:
   * `sg_all`: Security group that needs to be attached to all instances